CshlSiepelLab/bat_genome_analysis/indel/README.md

 awk '$7>2 && $8>5 && $11>2 && $12==0 && $10==0' insertions.txt > insertions_filt.txt
 ```

 A script can then be used to extract alignment blocks containing the indels for validation or further analysis.
-The indel can be converted to bed by extracting columsn 2,3, and 4.
+The indel output can be converted to bed format by extracting columns 2,3, and 4.
 Note that this script will write one file per row in the bed file that can be found in the MAF input file.
+So it may produce thousands of files!

 ```
 cut -f2-4 deletions_filt.txt > deletions.bed
 python get_indel_fasta.py alignment.maf deletions.bed
 ```

-To extract the indel-containing alignment block as a MAF file, the binary [mafsInRegion](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/) can be used.
+To extract the indel-containing alignment block as a MAF file, the UCSC binary [mafsInRegion](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/) can be used.

 ## Dependencies